Skip to main content

 Key:Bernard Arnault, Chairman & CEO

-Bernard Arnault's family controls LVMH through a 50.2% stake valued at roughly $310 billion.
+Bernard Arnault's family controls LVMH through a 50.2% stake valued at roughly $310 billion, a majority position widely reported as crossing the 50 percent threshold in February 2026.
 The office continuously expands its luxury empire globally, holding Louis Vuitton, Dior, Moet Hennessy, Bulgari, and Tiffany & Co.

 Focus